Cray-HPE/docs-csm/install/configure_aruba_leaf_switch.md

-# Aruba leaf switch configuration
+# Configure Aruba leaf switch

 This page describes how aruba leaf switches are configured and will show users how to validate configuration.